idfy-io/docs/notification/README.md

 # Notification

-Our Notication API is used for handling notifications such as events.
+Our Notication service is used for handling notifications such as events.

 #### [Events](/events/events.md)